CodeTheCity/ctc21_nautical_wrecks/README.md

 <img src="/CTC21/MarineScotlandWrecks.png" width="500">

 In [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) the position is quite different with only a few wrecks being logged.
-The information was dervied from running the following queries in Wikidata : https://w.wiki/nDp and https://w.wiki/nDt
+The information for the image below was dervied from running the following queries in Wikidata : https://w.wiki/nDp and https://w.wiki/nDt

 <img src="/CTC21/Wikidata_start.png" width="500">